 Arkansas Code §§16-62-101-102 states that a personal representative of the deceased can bring a wrongful death claim forward.
 If there isn’t a personal representative, then the heirs of the deceased can do so.

 Your lawyer can help you make sure all the details are in order and the claim gets to the right people.
 When building your case, we’ll look for evidence of how to prove the negligent party owed your loved one a duty of care, didn’t meet the duty of care, and caused your loved one’s death.

 It’s important to come forward with your wrongful death action in a timely manner.
-You will have a time limit to where you can seek damages for your loved one’s death.
-Speak with your lawyer to find out how much time you have.
+You will have a time limit to where you can seek damages for your family member’s death.
+Speak with your Fayetteville lawyer to find out how much time you have.
 While you may think there’s a lot of time, the legal process can be slow.
 You also may notice the financial stress soon after your loved one’s passing.

-The sooner you meet with an attorney and begin working to getting your loved one justice, the sooner you and your family can resolve the matter and grieve for your loved one.
+The sooner you meet with an attorney and begin working to getting your family member justice, the sooner you and your family can resolve the matter and grieve for your loved one.
 Let’s look into how a wrongful death suit can benefit you and your family.